61: CREEPY AND KOOKY? NOT THIS ADAMS FAMILY!

 I had the honor of standing next to the bed where John Adams uttered his final words “Jefferson still survives” before he died on July 4, 1826.

-Standing next to John Adams’ deathbed was an honor for me and somehow I knew that the Duke of Braintree would have smiled and approved of my visit; no matter what the NPS Ranger said about me.
+Standing next to John Adams’ deathbed was an honor for me and somehow, I knew that the Duke of Braintree would have smiled and approved of my visit; no matter what the NPS Ranger said about me.
 In my mind’s eye I could see the weakened man as he laid in that bed.
-Adams was aware of the special anniversary of American Independence and I could see him struggling to speak his famous and final words: “Jefferson still survives”.
+Adams was aware of the special anniversary of American Independence, and I could see him struggling to speak his famous and final words: “Jefferson still survives”.

 We were guided back downstairs and then outside where I posed for a handful of photos with the exterior of Peacefield.
 John and Abigail bought their farmhouse sight unseen in 1787 while they lived in London.
 The following year they moved into the home and were surprised by what they saw, especially after living in some of the finer homes in England.
 The house at that time consisted of only two low-ceilinged rooms on the ground floor, two bedrooms, and an attic.
 Abigail Adams wrote “it feels like a nest”; and during the subsequent twelve years, while her husband was away as Vice President and President, she went to work and had their home enlarged.
 Today, The Old House at Peace field has 21 rooms.